Comprehensive Diagnosis

 (For more on these methods, please refer to the article, Four Pillars of Diagnosis.)

 A diagnosis often cannot be arrived at immediately, especially in complicated cases.
-After the information is gathered, it must be sifted through and considered thoroughly, like a detective putting the pieces of a case together.
-Subtle differences can be important.
+After the information is gathered, it must be sifted through and considered thoroughly.
+I consider my role as similar to a detective putting the pieces of a case together.
+Subtle distinctions can be important.

-After this first appointment, a follow-up visit will be scheduled to present the report of findings.
-This follow-up takes up to half an hour and is usually incorporated into the next treatment session.
-The aim of the report of findings is not only to discuss the progression of treatment, but to give you, the patient, as thorough an understanding of your own condition as possible, so that you know how you got to where you are and how to get where you want to go—healthy and thriving.
+After this intake, a follow-up visit will be scheduled to present a report of findings.
+This follow-up takes anywhere from a few minutes to half an hour and is usually incorporated into the next treatment session.
+The aim of is to give you a solid understanding of your own condition, so that you have a clear sense of how you got to where you are, and how to get where you want to go—healthy and thriving.